 For the next seven years (yes, years) I fumed over this man’s words.
 Looking back, though, I realize two things:

 - He was mostly right about my play’s Story.

 - He was wrong about my Style.

 A lot of what the man said to me was probably Essential.
 He pointed out serious flaws in my Story that needed to be addressed.

 But so much of what he said was aimed at my Style, the aspect of storytelling that is the most personal!
-And since it was a talkback, not a talk, and I didn’t learn anything from the process.
+And since it was a talkback, not a talk, I didn’t learn anything from the process.
 I felt judged, belittled, and ashamed.
-And anytime an artist feels these things, he or she will never grow.
+And anytime an artist feels these things, they will never grow.